Have you ever made a wreath? Have you made a pumpkin wreath? Let me show you how to make a DIY pumpkin wreath you will love to display for fall.

 Did I mention that this DIY pumpkin wreath will have a little bling?
 Yes, ma’am.

-Wreaths are only limited by your vision.
+Wreaths are limited only by your vision.
 I wanted white, a little metallic, and some color in the florals.
 Think of this tutorial as a pumpkin wreath suggestion.

 Are you ready to start making a fall pumpkin wreath?
 Follow along.